 Immigration Attorney Philadelphia

 Immigration Law can be complex and intimidating.
 As such, trying to handle legal issues and proceedings without proper advice is unwise.
 The attorneys at The Law Offices of Greg Prosmushkin, P.C. handle a wide range of immigration issues.
-Whether you are seeking adjustment of your status, help with obtaining your citizenship, or someone to go to court with you to defend you at your removal proceedings, our attorneys are eager to help.
+Whether you are seeking assistance with the adjustment of your status, help with obtaining your citizenship, or someone to go to court with you to defend you at your removal proceedings, our attorneys are eager to help.
 Below is a summary of some of our services.

 Adjustment of Status